inasafe/inasafe-doc/docs/source/training/intermediate/osm/304-creating-josm-file-presets.rst

 By now you probably have a good understanding of how objects are drawn in JOSM, and how to add information to these objects to describe what they are.
-You add attributes to a point, line, or shape by attaching tags to it.
+You add attributes to a point, line or shape by attaching tags to it.
 By using the JOSM presets menu, you can easily attach the correct tags to an object by finding the type of object you want to create through a menu, and then filling in information in a form.